sgh1/kindablog/README.md

 * mkdir meta
 * python src/MetaOps.py
 * To start the server, sudo python src/Main.py 80 (you can cat to file and tail or whatever you please.)
-* You should be able to navigate to your blog now.
+Okay, the blog should be started now.
+Navigate to your URL to verify.

+The process for addings posts is as follows:

-* To add posts, add .md files into the posts/ directory.
+* Add .md files into the posts/ directory.
 Follow the metadata scheme as in the examples.
 * Do the metadata regeneration every time a post is added or metadata is changed.